osmosis-labs/docs/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Sincere thanks to all our contributors.
 Thank you, [contributors](https://github.com/osmosis-labs/docs/graphs/contributors)!

-You are requested to follow the contribution guidelines specified in [CONTRIBUTING.md](./CONTRIBUTING.md) and code of conduct at [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) while contributing to the project :smile:.

 ## Support

 Contributions, issues, and feature requests are welcome!